CARTOGRAPHY COMPARISON, PART 1

 But the graph is a bit of a mess.
 Let’s clean it up by averaging all of the red and black lines together:

 Much clearer.
 And look what it shows: Apple, on average, labels more cities than Google at every zoom.

 The graph tells us that the biggest difference between Google and Apple is at z8.
 Let’s take a look at that zoom across our three cities:

 First, New York:

 What a difference!
-Apple is showing way more cities than Google.
+Apple shows way more cities than Google.
 It’s not even close.
 (Here, Apple labels 44 cities, while Google labels just 10.)

 I wonder why Google doesn’t label more cities here?